richgel999/bc7enc_rdo/README.md

 ### Dependencies
 There are no 3rd party code or library dependencies. utils.cpp/.h is only needed by the example command line tool.
 It uses C++11.
 The individual .cpp files are designed to be easily dropped into other codebases.

 For RDO post-processing of any block-based format: ert.cpp/.h.
 You provide this function an array of encoded blocks, an array of source/original 32bpp blocks, some parameters, and a pointer to a block decoder function for your format as a callback.
 It must return false if the passed in block data is invalid.
 (Make sure you *really* validate the block's data, because the ERT post-processor will inevitably call your callback with invalid blocks.)
-This transform should work on other texture formats, such as ETC1/2, EAC, and ASTC.
+This transform works on most other texture formats, such as ETC1/2, EAC, and ASTC.
 The ERT works on block sizes ranging from 1x1 to 12x12.
 This file has no dependencies.

 For BC1-5 encoding/decoding: rgbcx.cpp/.h